Introduction to AERO's classroom management resources

 - acknowledges when students correct their behaviour.

 Effective classroom management involves a complex skill set.
 AERO’s classroom management resources support teachers with focusing on one skill or one step of an effective practice at a time.
-This involves repeating a cycle involving 4 stages: rehearsal, practise, feedback and reflection.
+This involves repeating a cycle of 4 stages: rehearsal, practise, feedback and reflection.

 To support each stage of this cycle, our classroom management skill resources define elements for success, and our classroom management practice guides provide checklists for effective practice.